capstanlqc/mtpe-tasks/README.md

 | ro-RO | 0.91 | 0.82 |
 | es-ES | 0.88 | 0.79 |

-### Interpretation
+#### Interpretation

-Variables: The two variables whose relationship is measured are the PE effort and the deviation from the threshold.
+Variables: The two variables whose relationship is measured are the PE distance and the QE score.

-Metrics: The Pearson correlation coefficient measures the linear relationship between two variables and the Spearmanc correlation coefficient measures the monotonic relationship (not limited to linear) between two variables.
+Metrics: The Pearson correlation coefficient measures the linear relationship between two variables and the Spearman correlation coefficient measures the monotonic relationship (not limited to linear) between two variables.

 Strength: All Pearson coefficients range between 0.3 and 0.46, indicating weak to moderate positive linear relationships.
 Spearman coefficients range between 0.19 and 0.37, showing weaker but still statistically significant monotonic relationships.